 Angling Resources and Information Centre

 Angling for trout and Atlantic salmon is a time honoured tradition on PEI.
-The Angling Resource Centre offers information on licensing, seasons, limits, locations and fish species and more detailed information can be found in the 2018 Angling Summary (3.2M).
+The Angling Resource and Information Centre offers information on licensing, seasons, limits, locations and fish species.
+More detailed information can be found in the 2021 Angling Summary (2.3M).

 Do I need a licence to fish on PEI?